marmalade82/regex/README.md

 RExpr           -->         Character RExpr'
 RExpr'          -->         ""
                 |           - Character RExpr''
-                |           Character RExpr'''
+                            RExpr
 RExpr''         -->         ""
-                |           RExpr                       // This is not left-recursive, since to get here from RExpr, we are forced to consume input
+                |           RExpr                       // This is not left-recursive, since to get here from RExpr, we are
-RExpr'''        -->         ""
-                |           RExpr
+                                                        //      forced to consume input Character       -->         *Any terminal character that does not have special meaning in the context of the Regex Engine
 ```

 ## Appendix